wavemaker/docs/learn/how-tos/get-validation-messages-form.md

 title: "How to Get Validation Messages from a Form"
 id: ""
 ---
+---

-In this article, you will learn how the ValidationMessages are exposed on a form.
-ValidationMessages are a list of objects which provides the validation details of the invalid field; this is an outbound property of the form.
+In this article, you will learn how the ValidationMessages are exposed on a form.` ValidationMessages` are a list of objects which provides the validation details of the invalid field; this is an outbound property of the form.

+## Form Expressions

 Each object contains the following expressions:

 1. A field represents the field name.
 2. A Value represents the value of the field.
-3. The errorType represents the list of errors.
+3. The `errorType` represents the list of errors.
 For example, if the field is breaking the validation rule applies like the required value, minimum value, or max values.
 4. The message represents the validation message on the field.
-5. The getElement method returns the elements specific to the field.
+5. The `getElement` method returns the elements specific to the field.
-6. The formName returns the name of the form, to which this field belongs.
+6. The `formName` returns the name of the form, to which this field belongs.
-7. The fullyQualifiedName returns the full name of the form, which includes the name of the form and its the ancestor form names to which this field belongs.
+7. The `fullyQualifiedName` returns the full name of the form, which includes the name of the form and its the ancestor form names to which this field belongs.

 The below screenshot shows the validation messages as outbound property to the form.

 ### Use Case